• Scenic Landmarks

 Trail #4: GEORGE RYDER ROAD, SOUTH TRAIL - Opposite West Chatham A&P and George Ryder Road, take George Ryder Road South to first right (Harold's Lane).
 Take first right off Harold's Lane (Ralph Street) onto short paved road ending in a dirt road.
 Entrance to walk is on your left.
 Ralph Street is the bog owner's entrance to his working cranberry bog.
 Please don't block entrance or neighbor's driveways.
 Woods, cranberry bogs, brackish marsh.
 Approx. 15 minutes, 2.5 acres.

 To reach the headquarters on Morris Island, take Route 6 east to Route 137 south to Route 28.
 A left turn takes you through downtown Chatham (about 3 miles.)
 Turn right at the stop sign, to the Chatham Lighthouse and Coast Guard Station.
 Take the first left after the lighthouse, then the first right.
-Follow Morris Island Road to signs for the Refuge on the left.
+Follow signs to the Refuge along Morris Island Road to Tisquantum Road, then turn left onto Wikis Way.

 Samuel de Champlain 1606 Voyage Commemoration Monument